TeskaLabs/asab-webui/doc/about.md

 ## Setting about page

 The About page is an optional module of ASAB Web UI.
-It shows the information about app name, release date, its version and vendor.
-The link to the page is located inside "Maintenance" section of sidebar
+It shows the information about app name, release date, its version, vendor, and email, where the vendor can be reached.

 ```javascript
 let ConfigDefaults = {